lrq3000/pyFileFixity/README.rst

    that "full mirror backups" can be made regularly by overwriting an old tape.
 -  being an open standard, drives to read older versions 25 years old (LTO-1 is from 2000) are still available.
 -  15-30 years of lifespan is still great for archival!
-But requires active curation (ie, make a new copy on a new cartridge every decade).
+But requires active curation (ie, checking cartridges every 5 years and making a full new copy on a new cartridge each decade should be largely sufficient).
 -  Cartridges are cheap: LTO7 cartridges allowing storage of up to 15 TB cost only 60 bucks brand new, often much less in refurbished (already used, but can be overwritten and reused).
 This is MUCH less expensive than hard drives.